entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 : Categories tend to be hierarchical.
 Performance may improve if one learns to predict a hierarchy instead of an arbitrary one-hot vector.
 The hierarchy is represented as a binary tree; a label is a binary string which represents a traversal of the tree from root to leaf.

 [Shuffle-Then-Assemble: Learning Object-Agnostic Visual Relationship Features](https://arxiv.org/pdf/1808.00171.pdf) : Unsupervised pretraining under adversarial domain transfer, in which each RoI selects another RoI as its partner yields performance increase.
-Generalization
+Generalization is helped by learning features for each RoI that are agnostic to classes but rather focus on being ready to find a partner.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDU1MzE0MTI4LDcyMTE5NDU4NCwxNDkxMz
+eyJoaXN0b3J5IjpbLTE1OTQ1NDIyMTUsNzIxMTk0NTg0LDE0OT
-Q2Nzg1LC04MjY3OTY1NTAsMjA0MDkzNzk0N119
+EzNDY3ODUsLTgyNjc5NjU1MCwyMDQwOTM3OTQ3XX0=
 -->